Skip to main content

 After:

-Parameterized structs
+Parameterized Structs

 Sometimes, the members of a given struct need to vary based on compile-time parameters or constants.
 This can be achieved by writing a comptime function that returns a type.
 The returned type is a struct whose fields depend on the arguments passed to the function.
 For example, a function that returns a point type whose coordinate type depends on the scale type requested: